- Rooms & Prices

 March 30, 2019

-With keen wild swimmers among us, we were delighted to host wild swimmer Calum MacLean and his team at Achaban House this week.
-Calum is star of the fantastic BBC Alba adventure programme Dhan Uisge (Into the Water) and he was in Fionnphort to film part of the new series.
+With keen wild swimmers among us, we were delighted to host wild swimmer Calum MacLean and his team at Achaban House in March 2019.
+Calum is star of the fantastic BBC Alba adventure programme Dhan Uisge (Into the Water) and he was in Fionnphort to film episode 7 of the new series 3.
+At the time, the location of his swim was a closely guarded secret - view the location and the swim here>

 Calum’s favourite outdoor swims involve exploring areas far off the beaten track.
 On his last morning with us he headed off on a swimrun to Traigh Gael (Balfours Bay) on Erraid – see the video on twitter